LSD dose description appears below.

 300 to 400 ug.
 Strong visuals, loss of sense of self/ego dissolution begins.
 Standard logic may no longer apply at points.
 Visuals are intense.
 May be difficult to walk or understand normal day to day activities.

 400 ug to 500 ug.
 Time distortions may become intense, including feelings of time stopping.
 Sense of self often gone/full ego dissolution is possible.
 Body movement becomes difficult and disorienting.
 No longer able to form rational thoughts as one enters a temporary psychotic state (not generally unpleasant).
 Very intense visual hallucinations.
 Closed eye hallucinations may be overwhelming, with some wishing to be able to escape the intensity of the trip.

 500 to 700 ug.
 Very strong hallucinations.
 Objects appearing that do not exist.
 Elaborate hallucinations.
 Strong loss of reality.
 Entire ego dissolution likely.
 Strong religious or symbolic imagery may occur/mystical experiences reported.
 Often overwhelming.

 700 to 1000 ug.
 Full out of body experiences.
 Synesthesia more likely.
 Religious imagery often strong.
 Entire loss of rationality, lack of ability to walk or interact in any meaningful way.

 1000 to 1500 ug Perception of standard reality stops.
 Entire field of vision may be hallucinations, including strong fractal hallucinations.
 Sense of death (or more accurately sense of ceasing to exist) often occurs.

 1500 ugs+ Experiences may be similar to DMT but extended.
 Basic body functions are challenging.
-Vision is entirely consisting of hallucinations.
-No sense of self.
+Vision is consumed by hallucinations.
+No sense of self remains.
 Audio hallucinations may be strong.
 Standard reality no longer applies.
 Merging with objects likely.
 No type of rational thought left.